andyhyun/image-cleaner/README.md

 # image-cleaner
-Removes moving objects from a group of images with the same frame of reference
+Removes moving objects from a group of images with the same frame of reference, using various statistical measures.